 We decided to go with something that only allowed the user to move about the space, triggering events as the user steps in a specific areas.
 Eventually we whittled the idea down to a maze with a bit of a backstory.

 The object of the game is to fix 3 radiation leaks within a 5 minute time period.
-A person over the radio helps by giving instructions, and the Geiger Counter helps point the user in the right direction.
+A person over the radio helps by giving instructions, and the Geiger Counter helps orient the player.

 The result was a resounding success!
 The team at IUPUI enjoyed the project and they continue to demo the technology using our project.
-The President of MiddleVR even got a chance to check out our project a few weeks after completion!
+The President of MiddleVR played the game as well!

 We could not have completed this without the help of the Advanced Visualization Lab wizard Chauncey Frend.
 That guy is awesome!